Salvoxia/ansible-role-certbot-netcup/README.md

 `email` is an optional attribute only if `certbot_netcup_admin_email` is set.
 Otherwise it is mandatory.

 `services` is a list of services to stop before certificate renewal and start again after.
 From these services a shell script as `pre` and `post` hook is created.

+`pre_hook_additional_content`, `post_hook_additional_content`, `deploy_hook_additional_content` are strings that represent additional content to be written to the corresponding hook shell scripts.
+This gives the flexibility to perform tasks other than starting or stopping services.
+The example above reloads the Postfix configfuration to refresh TLS certificates after renewal without Postfix downtime.

 ```yaml
 certbot_cloudflare_acme_server: "{{ certbot_cloudflare_acme_test }}"